 A buzz cut is a great way to avoid the thinning hair drama all together.
 Make sure that your barber or stylist uses a buzz cutter to get the hair all the way down, where just a little hair is showing.

 To style it: You don’t!
-But you do not need to use sunscreen or wear hats when out in the sun – your scalp can burn!
+But you do need to use sunscreen or wear a hat from time to time when out in the sun – your scalp can burn!

 3. Floppy and Full